Odden69/Miller_and_Davies/README.md

 * The pagination only works for non sorted All Products pages.
 All other filtered or sorted pages return to an All Products page when the paginate page is changed.
 * If a user is on the favorite page and removes one of their favorites, they are redirected back to the product page instead of remaining on the favorite page.
 And quite a few more…

 Another bug left to fix is a rating issue.
 Trying to rate a product with five stars results in a 500 error page even though the rating is successfully saved.
 The investigation to solve that issue would take more time that I have right now, so it will also have to wait.

+One more issue that happened a bit earlier in the testing phase was that one checkout resulted in two orders.
+I figured this was caused by the site's slow rendering time since an order is created by stripe webhooks if the order isn't there fast enough.
+I doubled the waiting time and it worked, up until right in the end

 #### Features Left to Implement